amplitude/amplitude-docs/content/collections/analytics/en/collaborate-with-spaces.md

 ## Slack integration

-When you connect spaces to specific Slack channels, you'll receive notifications whenever your team creates new analyses.
-When new content gets added to that team space in Amplitude, it will automatically be posted in the Slack channel.
+When you connect spaces to specific Slack channels, you receive notifications whenever your team creates new analyses.
+When new content gets added to that team space in Amplitude, it's posted in the Slack channel.

 To do this, click *Connect with Slack*.
 Then follow the prompts.